Photograph of a woman and child looking at the candles burning in the window 4 May

 Photo: Erik Betting

 When the German occupying power occupied Denmark on April 9 1940, the Danes were required to darken their windows and limit all outdoor lighting.
 The street lighting was shielded so that the light could not be seen from above, and all vehicle lights only had narrow slits of light to shine through.
 To make it possible to travel on the streets in the evening and at night, the curbs and the rear fender of bicycles were painted white so that they could be seen in the dark.
-The reason for the blackout was to make it difficult for "enemy" airplanes to navigate over the country.
+The reason for the blackout was to make it difficult for "enemy" aeroplanes to navigate over the country.

 When the message of liberation sounded on the radio on the evening of 4 May, the Danes could breathe a sigh of relief.
 The darkness that had ravaged the land for five years was now over.
 People tore down the hated blackout curtains and let the light shine through every window.
 In some places, the blackout curtains were burned in the street in the frenzy of joy.